amplication/docs/docs/getting-started/plugins.md

 You can enable certain plugins when you first create your service.
 For example, if you choose MySQL as your database, the _MySQL DB_ plugin will be enabled.
-If you choose to turn on authentication for your service, that will enable Authentication-related plugin.
+If you choose to turn on authentication for your service, that will enable Authentication-related plugins.

-To see all published plugins, first visit the _Plugins_ tab in your service's dashboard and click on _All Plugins_ on the left sidebar.
+To see all community-created plugins, first visit the _Plugins_ tab in your service's dashboard and click on _All Plugins_ on the left sidebar.
 Your installed plugins are shown on the _Installed Plugins_ tab.
 Plugins can be manually enabled or disabled on either of these tabs.

 The source code of all community Amplication plugins are [available on GitHub](https://github.com/amplication/plugins).
-Besides the plugins created by the Amplication team, you can [develop your own custom plugins](/plugins/overview/).
+Besides the plugins created by the Amplication team and the community, you can [develop your own custom plugins](/plugins/overview/).

 :::tip
 [Amplication's AI](/amplication-ai) can help you find new plugins for your service, and even install them automatically, with a single request.